wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_z_listaddresses.md

 ---
-title: zec:z_listaddresses \[POST\] {disallowed}
+title: z_listaddresses  {disallowed} - Zcash
-description: Returns the list of Sprout and Sapling shielded addresses belonging tothe wallet.
+description: Example code for the z_listaddresses  {disallowed} json-rpc method. Сomplete guide on how to use z_listaddresses  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters